Per-file commit logs with Eleventy

 }

-We can now use whatever templating engine we want to render this data to the page.
-I happen to use Liquid, so I'd write something like:
+We can now use any templating engine to render this data to the page.
+In Liquid you could write something like:

 _includes/post.liquid